g-otn/GameServerEC2Discord/README.md

 ### Automatic backups

-Daily snapshots of the data volume are taken via Data Lifecycle Manager.
+Daily snapshots of the data volume may be taken via Data Lifecycle Manager. **This is disabled by default** to save costs. (costs varies a lot depending on game, due to required storage space)

 However depending on your region, you **must** enable regional STS endpoint. `us-east-2` (Ohio) for example, requires it.
 Otherwise the DLM policy will error when it tries to create the snapshot.

+13. If you want to enable snapshots:

+    - Set the `data_volume_snapshots` module variable to `true`.
+    - Run `terraform apply` again, the DLM Lifecycle Policy will be created.

 14. If applicable, enable the STS regional endpoint for the regions you're using via the [IAM Console](https://us-east-1.console.aws.amazon.com/iam/home?#/account_settings).
 See [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html)